STATE TAX COMMISSION OF MISSOURI

 FINDINGS OF FACT

 - Jurisdiction.
 Jurisdiction over this appeal is proper.
-Complainant timely appealed to the State Tax Commission (STC) from the decision of the BOE.
+Complainant timely appealed to the State Tax Commission (STC).

 - Evidentiary Hearing.
-The issue of exemption was presented through the parties’ cross motions for summary judgment and statements of uncontroverted fact rather than through an evidentiary hearing.
+The issue of exemption was presented through the parties’ cross motions for summary judgment and statements of uncontroverted fact rather than through and evidentiary hearing.

 - Identification of Subject Property.
 The subject property is located at 2915 North Farm Road 209, Strafford, Greene County, Missouri.
 The real property on which the subject property is situated is identified by parcel number 88-11-06-200-061 (Complaint for Review of Assessment; Amended Joint Stipulation of Facts).
 The subject property is described as a solar energy system comprised of photovoltaic solar panels, mounting poles, inverters, and a concrete slab for the inverters.
 (Amended Joint Stipulation of Facts)